RihamJeeballah/mediqa-synur-2026/sys/README.md

 All code used for inference is located under the `sys/src/` directory.

-## Repository Structure

-my_system/
-├── src/
-│ ├── agents/
-│ │ ├── extract.py # Observation extraction (prompt-based)
-│ │ ├── validate.py # Schema and evidence validation
-│ │ ├── precision_filter.py # Precision filtering agent
-│ │ ├── detect.py
-│ │ └── schema_retriever.py # (not used in final setup)
-│ ├── lm_utils.py # LLM interaction utilities
-│ ├── schema.py # Schema loader
-│ ├── run.py # Main inference entry point
-│
-│
-├── data/ # Dataset files (not included)
-├── outputs/ # Model outputs (not included)
-└── README.md

 ---

 ## Best Performing Setup

 We evaluated multiple system configurations.
-The **highest development performance** was achieved with the following setup (**Second Setup**):
+The **highest  performance** was achieved with the following setup :

 - Transcript segmentation: **disabled**
 - Suppression table: **disabled**